brm444/brm444.github.io/_posts/2020-11-11-barstool-sports---its-not-stupid-because-you-dont-understand-it-.md

 People are too quick to dismiss the things they do not understand and throw around the "idiot" term if something doesn't immediately make sense.

-I listened to two podcasts on a four hour drive this past weekend.
-And they were both interesting for different reasons.

-Dave Portnoy on Bloomberg Business - [link](https://www.bloomberg.com/news/audio/2020-10-02/dave-portnoy-on-the-business-of-sports-media-podcast)
+I listened to a podcast with Dave Portnoy on a long drive this past weekend.
+(Dave Portnoy on Bloomberg Business - [link](https://www.bloomberg.com/news/audio/2020-10-02/dave-portnoy-on-the-business-of-sports-media-podcast))

 Dave Portnoy is the founder of Barstool sports, a "men's lifestyle" publication that combines crassness, humour and sports to develop a cult following.
 He is also the star of Davy Day Trader Global (DDTG), his livestream of his experience trading stocks.
 He's put up to $5 million of his own money into his day trading account and has popularized the saying - "stonks always go up"